formsy/formsy-react/API.md

 <MyInput name="email" value="My initial value" />
 ```

-You should always use the [**getValue()**](#getvalue) method inside your formsy form element.
-To pass an initial value,
-use the value attribute.
-This value will become the "pristine" value and any reset of the form will bring back this
+To pass an initial value, use the value attribute.
+This value will become the "pristine" value and any reset of the form
-value.
+will bring back this value.

 #### <a id="validations">validations</a>